declanCoster/SurfAlarm/README.md

 The test file is used to run as a way to check connection to the bot and the group chat.

 The bot must be added to the chat and the chat id is needed for the code.

+The ultimate goal is that this surf alarm will be run on a pi for continuous use in a surfing group chat.